 In particular, Marianne is looking to develop interpretable neuroimaging signatures from EEG and fMRI which are useful for neonatal clinical trials (measuring pain / modelling inherent pain sensitivity) and clinical practice (e.g. assessing possible sensitivity of individuals to inform treatment).

 She is a member of Pembroke College, and is funded by EPSRC/MRC through the Systems Approaches to Biomedical Sciences Centre for Doctoral Training (SABS CDT).
 She is also part-funded by Reckitt Benckiser (RB) in a collaboration which aims to aid the development of neuroimaging biomarkers for clinical trials, by drawing on their expertise in the regulatory process.

-Marianne is currently an Equality, Diversity & Inclusion (EDI) Rep for the SABS CDT and a College Welfare Rep for 2019/20.
+Maz is currently an Equality, Diversity & Inclusion (EDI) Rep for the SABS CDT, an active member of the Oxford WIN Pride network, and a College Welfare Rep for 2019/20.